ECON 490 - Economics Internships Application

 - Academic load for the term of the internship must not exceed 18 hours including the 3-hour internship.

-To be fully considered for an internship, you must submit a proposal fully describing what you propose to do for your Practicum in Economics that is deserving of college credit.
-The proposal must be approved before you can be enrolled in the ECON 490 Internship class.
+To be fully considered for an internship, students must submit to the Economics department chair a detailed proposal describing planned activities to be undertaken during the Practicum in Economics, and why those activities are deserving of college credit.
+The proposal must be approved before a student can be enrolled in the ECON 490 Practicum in Economics class.

-Students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for this course must contact the Office for Student Disability Services, Room 445, Potter Hall.
-The OFSDS telephone number is (270) 745-5004 v/tty.
-Per University policy, please DO NOT request accommodations directly from the professor or instructor without a letter of accommodation from the Office for Student Disability Services.
+Students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for this course must contact the TRIO Student Support Services, Disabilities in Downing Student Union (DSU) Suite 1079.
+The SSS-D office can be reached at (270)745-5175.
+Per University policy, please DO NOT request accommodations directly from the professor.

 Employer Internship Terms of Agreement

 Internships are an educational opportunity.
 An internship consists of services for experience between a student and an employer.
-Internships help students to determine if they have an interest in a particular career, help them create a network of contacts and in some cases achieve course credit.
+Internships help students determine if they have an interest in a particular career, create a network of contacts, and in some cases achieve course credit.
 Some interns find permanent, paid employment with the organizations for which they worked upon completion of the internship.

 Interns may or may not be receiving hours of upper-level academic credit from the Gordon Ford College of Business for completing their internship with a participating business.
 No matter the circumstance, GFCB appreciates the opportunity for students to receive legitimate, real-world experience that is directly related to the student’s major.
-Routine filing, copying and answering phones are important parts of jobs; however these duties and responsibilities should not represent more than approximately 25% of the interns’ activities.
+While routine filing, copying and answering phones are important parts of jobs, these duties and responsibilities should not represent more than approximately 25% of the interns’ activities.
 If an intern is receiving course credit, please abide by the number of hours they must work in order to receive their credit.